-Skip to main content
+Skip to content

-Mirobody’s hosted API is OpenAI-compatible.
-Point any OpenAI SDK at the base URL below, pass an mb_live_* key, and call /v1/chat/completions — the agent answers from each end-user’s real, structured health data, with traceable citations.
-The same engine also runs self-hosted — build the open-source C++ engine with ./build.sh and run it yourself; the hosted API adds managed storage, keys, and billing on top.
-You create keys, watch usage, and try an interactive Playground in the developer console.
-These docs are the API reference.
+Mirobody Cloud is OpenAI-compatible.
+Point any OpenAI SDK at the base URL below, pass an mb_live_* key, and call the Answers API (/v1/chat/completions) or the Agent API (/v1/responses) — the agent answers from each end-user’s real, standardized health data, and returns the tool trace behind the answer.
+Not sure which surface?
+See Choose your API.
+The same engine also runs self-hosted — clone the open-source engine and bring it up with ./deploy.sh; the hosted API adds managed storage, keys, and billing on top.

 Standard OpenAI fields work as-is; Mirobody extensions ride along in extra_body (Python SDK) or as plain top-level JSON (curl/fetch).